mishushakov/dialogflow-inbox/README.md

 ![](https://i.imgur.com/8yoLPGI.png)

-Dialogflow Inbox operates your Dialogflow Agent inside a mail server
+Dialogflow Inbox operates your Dialogflow Agent inside a mail server.
+It can automatically detect the languages and supports Webhooks (Dialogflow or Actions on Google)

 This Integration is already included in [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co) - Platform for building Dialogflow Integrations